kristopolous/fiction/framework.md

 Make easy things hard and hard things nearly impossible.

 Ideas are impossible to execute

+### Debugging
+There's two approaches in Debuggability for any framework:

+  * Misdirection
+  * Obfuscation

+#### Misdirection
+The purpose of misdirection is to mislead the user by say presenting them with call stacks pointing to functioning code while incorrect code is elsewhere or by reporting an error that clearly suggests one thing that is absolutely not how a problem should be alleviated.

+#### Obfuscation
+Because coming up with a plausible misdirection that doesn't immediately look like nonsense can be difficult it is often easier to just write utterly incomprehensible nonsense for your error messages.
+Here's an example.
+We're going to start with say some arbitrary restriction where we limit who can call what function.
+In our imaginary framework we're going to require the user to add a magical incantation of

+@declare generator

+in their object definition.
+The kinds of functions this permits you to call we'll call "factory generators" and objection that have it we'll call
+"generator factories".

+In our example if a user forgets the magical incantation let's start with this baseline message:
+  "Factory generators callers need to be declared as generator factories"

+This is a decent start.
+But as we can see, a user may still deduce an actionable thing to do from this.
+It's the caller here that needs modification.

+To obfuscate this we can swap the order.
+  "Only generator factories call a factory generator"

+Here we've removed the obvious way to alleviate the problem.
+But the problem is that we're using "call" so the hierarchy can still be deduced.
+So let's swap that out
+  "Only generator factories message a factory generator"

+We're getting closer.
+The next step is to make this nearly unparsable.
+As we can see it's still easy english.
+We'll declare a collection of "factory generator" to be called "factory generator factories" to get this:
+  "Only generator factories message factory generator factories"

+And we drop one word that makes it feel like it's still english and this yields:
+  "Generator factories message factory generator factories"

+  : Point to functional code as incorrect
+  *

 ### Success Story: Moment.js
 Javascript's Date object takes a little bit of work to understand.
 Because nobody was promoting how to properly used it this provided a